 the cycle $z_d-z_s\in{\rm CH}_0(S)$ is effective.
 In particular, $S$ has an effective $0$-cycle $z\in{\rm CH}_0(S)$ of degree $d-s$.

-\end{prop} \begin{proof} First of all, we note that the existence of an effective $0$-cycle $z_d$ of degree $d$ defined over $K$ implies the existence of a length $d$ subscheme $Z\subset S$ which is curvilinear, hence {\it lci}, of Chow class $z_d$.
-Indeed, the fibers of the Hilbert-Chow morphism
+\end{prop} \begin{proof} First of all, we note that the existence of an effective $0$-cycle $z_d$ of degree $d$ defined over $K$ implies the existence of a length-$d$ subscheme $Z\subset S$ which is curvilinear, hence {\it lci}, of Chow class $z_d$.
+Indeed, the fibers of the Hilbert--Chow morphism

-over $K$-points are rational over $K$, and the subset of the fiber parameterizing curvilinear (hence {\it lci}) subschemes is open and Zariski dense in this fiber.
+over $K$-points are rational over $K$, and the subset of the fiber parameterizing curvilinear (hence {\it lci}) subschemes is open and Zariski-dense in this fiber.
 The same remark applies to $z_s$.

 Our assumption thus gives us a subscheme $Z_d\subset S$ of length $d$ which is {\it lci}.
 Using inequality (\ref{eqineqpourvbl}), we can perform the construction of the rank $2$ coherent sheaf $E$ as above.
 By Lemma \ref{lepourvb}, it has a section $\sigma$ which vanishes exactly along $Z_d$.
-Furthermore, thanks to (\ref{eqnumersect}), we get hence $h^0(S,E)\geq 2s+1$ by Lemma \ref{lepourvb} (iii).
+Furthermore, thanks to (\ref{eqnumersect}), we get hence $h^0(S,E)\geq 2s+1$ by Lemma \ref{lepourvb} (c).
 For a subscheme $Z_s\subset S$ of length $s$, there is by (\ref{eqnumersect}) a nonzero section $\sigma'$ of $E$ vanishing along $Z_s$.
-Assuming the coherent sheaf $E$ is locally free and the zero-set $V(\sigma')$ is of dimension $0$, then the residual cycle $Z'$ of $Z_s$ in $V(\sigma')$ is effective, defined over $K$ and of degree $d-s$; more precisely it is of class $c_2(E)-z_s=z_d-z_s$, so the proof is finished.
-Unfortunately, as we want to prove the result for a specific subscheme $Z\subset S$, it might be that $E$ is not locally free and that any section of $E$ vanishing along any subscheme $Z_s$ of length $s$ defined over $K$ vanishes along a curve in $S$, (see Example \ref{examplepasbon}).
+Assuming the coherent sheaf $E$ is locally free and the zero-set $V(\sigma')$ is of dimension $0$, then the residual cycle $Z'$ of $Z_s$ in $V(\sigma')$ is effective, defined over $K$ and of degree $d-s$; more precisely it is of class $c_2(E)-z_s=z_d-z_s$, so the proof is finished in this case.
+Unfortunately, as we want to prove the result for a specific subscheme $Z\subset S$, it might be that $E$ is not locally free and that any section of $E$ vanishing along any subscheme $Z_s$ of length $s$ defined over $K$ vanishes along a curve in $S$ (see Example \ref{examplepasbon}).